AdobeDocs/commerce-merchant-services.en/help/product-recommendations/install-configure.md

    >[!NOTE]
    >
-   > Page Builder recommendation units can be created only for the default store view.
+   >[!DNL Page Builder] recommendation units can be created only for the default store view.

 ### Add Visual similarity recommendation type {#vissimsupport}